bomctl/bomctl/docs/architecture/0006-sbom-merge.md

     - Merge component dependencies
     - Merge component properties

+- Initial implementation leverages existing protobom augmenting / merging

+- Future capabilities should include:
   - Ability to take a flag to "expand" any externally referenced SBOMs
     - Any nested components should be moved to "top level" components and the depends_on section updated to show the dependency.
+  - Fuzzy matching on components

 ### Investigation